Cloud-NC-Engineering-Thailand/web-deploy-demo/README.md

 ## Project Setup Instructions

-This project uses Docker Compose to run a Next.js frontend and a backend API server.
+This project uses Docker Compose to run a Next.js frontend and a Node.js Express backend API server.

 **Prerequisites**